Table of Contents

 This phase, although it included some offline material, was mainly based on online sources, hence it included elements of an internet ethnography, or as Kozinets defined it, a ‘netnography’ (Kozinets, 2010).

-The Internet has been so prominent in the methodology because raqs sharqi is practised worldwide.
+The Internet has been so prominent in the methodology because Raqs sharqi is practiced worldwide.
 Hence, practitioners use social media sites, websites and blogs extensively.

 The third phase (experience) of the ethnochoreological analysis used semi-structured interviews with selected participants.